Playgroup open school term only

 Raising early achievement in literacy.

 We seek support from the additional complex needs advisors, early years specialists, child development service, teachers for the deaf, physiotherapists, feeding nurses and speech and language therapists to support our individual children.
-Please note this is not an exhaustive list and we will always research and find out information that is need on a case by case basis.
+Please note this is not an exhaustive list and we will always research and find out information that is needed on a case by case basis.

 What is your policy on compliments, complaints, concerns?